 Your Last-Minute College Application Checklist

-With most college application deadlines coming up on January 1, we figured that there’s thousands of applicants out there who could use a checklist to make sure they’ve completed everything that needs to be done.
+With most US college application deadlines coming up on January 1, we figured that there’s thousands of applicants out there who could use a checklist to make sure they’ve completed everything that needs to be done.

 There’s nothing worse than putting in all that hard work only to have your application discounted because you neglected to submit some form or letter at the last minute!